lorenzocipelli/graph_state_distribution/README.md

 # Distributing Graph State over arbitrary Quantum Networks
-Everything theoretical aspect of our work must be attributed to the work of the authors of the paper:
+Every theoretical aspect of our work must be attributed to the work of the authors of the paper:
 * **Clément Meignant** *(1)*
 * **Damian Markham** *(1)*
 * **Frédéric Grosshans** *(2)*